 Black Girls Do Yoga, Too

-Yoga is a great way to get your stretching in for the day.
+Doing a yoga routine is a good way to get your stretching in for the day.
 Whether inside or outside, whether following a leader or being self-led, whether by yourself or in a group, the practice of yoga can help you reap the benefits of increased flexibility, mobility, and mindfulness (click here to learn more about why stretching is so good for you).

 However, yoga may seem to be a community exclusively for white women, due to a lack of representation of black yogis.
 Black women may feel uncomfortable if they are the only person of color in a yoga class, or hold the assumption that the other attendees already know what to do because it is a space well-known and comfortable to them.
 One misconception about yoga is that it is very spiritual or strictly rooted in its Indian tradition.
 But today, yoga routines of all types can be found and practiced.